 – avoid type 2 diabetes

-– improves libido and sex drive
+– improve your libido and sex drive

 – helps ward off heart disease due to high blood pressure